edsu/wikilinks/README.md

 The `wikilinks` code was originally part of a much larger project called [Linkypedia] that was used to visualize the use of cultural heritage materials on Wikipedia.
-Linkypedia has since been shutdown but perhaps this little piece of functionality could still be of use to you.
+Linkypedia has since been shut down but perhaps this little piece of functionality could still be of use to you.

 While [Wikipedia's API] allows you list external links from a given page, it